akinpoz/akinpoz-mvp/README.md

    - For example, getLocationsByUserID should be in the redux lifecycle as we can utilize it in the jukebox page, campaigns, etc. However, update location should probably just be a direct API called in the Modal.jsx file.
 3. Add toggle for allowing explicit songs on jukebox?
 4. Should the price for jukebox be fixed or should the establishment set the price?
+5. Figure out a method for message handling (including errors). if an error occurs.
+What happens?
+On success, should a message always be sent?
+Or never be sent?
+If never, what should happen instead.
+How do we communicate things?

 ## Our Code Standards